subasraj/flashpost-support/README.md

 ## Flashpost Extension Settings
 * Click on the icon on top right corner of side bar to open Flashpost extension settings.
 * Customize your data storage path by changing "Custom Data Location" setting.
+* If you like to save requests data in your current workspace use "Save Data to Workspace" setting.
+You can also select a relative path by using "Workspace Data Relative Path" setting.
 <br/><br/>
 <div align="center">
   <img src="https://github.com/subasraj/flashpost-support/blob/main/images/flashpost-extension-settings.png?raw=true"/>